ghost-coin/ghost-coldstakepool/doc/vps_setup_example.md

     }
 ```
 **NOTE**: Please verify with JSON validator that object was added correctly.

 Change the address to your public address, frequency is in blocks.
+Reserve is the
+amount reserved for fees.
+Threshold is the minimum required for pool's revenue payout.

 Copy over `systemd` service files to your system: